 Mexican Seasoning (Taco seasoning blend) is prepared with a few smooth ground spices which most probably you will have in your kitchen.

 It takes less than 5 minutes to just mix together the ground spices for this Mexican spice mix recipe and you can store it easily for another hot spiced day.

 What is Mexican Seasoning?

 Mexican food seasoning is a spice blend which is usually used for popular Mexican dishes.

-Often while Mexican style spice blend is simply promoted and sold as a seasoning that includes spices with Mexican flavors.
+Often while Mexican style spice blends are simply promoted and sold as a seasoning that includes spices with Mexican flavors.

 This homemade spice mix recipe is more like a global "modern" spice blend than a traditional Mexican spice blend because even in Mexico they differentiate between various spice mixtures.

 Besides that those local Mexican chili powder varieties are used for different spice mixtures.